- Follow along with our short videos with quick and fun ways to get active and increase focus and performance.

 - Past playground builds have transformed the Hume Springs community in Arlandria and the Taney Avenue community in the West End.

-- Just completed – a neighborhood-changing community playground at Four Mile Run in Arlandria.
+- We also completed a neighborhood-changing community playground at Four Mile Run in Arlandria.